-:add_flash =>hash
+:add\flash =>hash

-Merges the given hash of key/value pairs into the session hash.
+Merges the given hash of key/value pairs into the flash.
 This can be used to generate error responses to users.

-:redirect_to =>params
+:redirect\to =>params

 Redirect using the given parameter hash.

 16.8 Caching, Part One

 Many applications seem to spend a lot of their time doing the same thing over and over.
 A blog application renders the list of current articles for every visitor.
 A store application will display the same page of product information for everyone who requests it.